 Growing Plants in the Basement

 Basements are perfect places to grow low-light indoor plants, such as violets and begonias.
 Low-light plants need more blue than red wavelength light.
 So, for these cases, fluorescent lights are the best.
-Fluorescent lights are cold and can be placed near the plants without risk of burning.
+Fluorescent lights are cold and can be placed near the plants without the risk of burning.
 In addition, they consume less energy.

 You should also control the temperature, irrigation, humidity level and plant food supply.
 To do this, it’s better to use a growing tent.
-Increasing humidity levels in your basement could cause the proliferation of fungi, viruses and bacteria.
+Increasing humidity levels in your basement could cause the proliferation of fungi, viruses, and bacteria.

 It isn’t recommended to grow plants with high red-wavelength light requirements.
 High in red wavelength light luminaries, like incandescent bulbs, tend to generate too much heat.
 So, the more you use, the hotter the basement will be.
 In addition, incandescent bulbs consume a lot of energy, so the associated costs would rise to the sky.